-- (a) Recommend appointment of the Council's External Auditors under the Local Audit and Accountability Act 2014 and provide assurance that the External Audit team's independence is safeguarded. - (b) Consider the External Auditor's Annual Letter, relevant reports, and the report to those charged with governance. - (c) Consider specific reports as agreed with the External Auditor. - (d) Comment on the scope and depth of External Audit work and to ensure that it represents value for money. - (e) Commission work from internal and External Auditors. - (f) Consider the External Auditor's report and make recommendations to those charged with governance and on issues arising from the audit of the accounts.

-- (g) Advise and recommend on the effectiveness of relationships between External and Internal Audit and other inspection agencies or relevant bodies - (h) Support the independence of External Audit through consideration of the External Auditor's annual assessment of its independence and review any issues raised by Public Sector Audit Appointments or the Council's auditor panel, as appropriate.
+- (a) Recommend to Full Council the appointment of the Council's External Auditors under the Local Audit and Accountability Act 2014 and provide assurance that the External Audit team's independence is safeguarded. - (b) Consider the External Auditor's Annual Letter, relevant reports, and the report to those charged with governance. - (c) Consider specific reports as agreed with the External Auditor - (d) Comment on the scope and depth of External Audit work and to ensure that it represents value for money - (e) Consider additional commissions of work from internal and External Auditors - (f) Consider the External Auditor's report to those charged with governance on issues arising from the audit of the accounts. - (g) Advise and recommend on the effectiveness of relationships between External and Internal Audit and other inspection agencies or relevant bodies - (h) Support the independence of External Audit through consideration of the External Auditor's annual assessment of its independence and review any issues raised by Public Sector Audit Appointments or the Council's auditor panel, as appropriate